What is GDP? How GDP of India is calculated

 I= Investment is the amount spent on the creation of fixed capital and inventories.
 This factor is also known as Capital formation.
 Investment is created in the forms of assets that increase the economy’s ability to produce output in the future.

-NX= Net Exports(Exports-Imports).
+NX: Net Exports(Exports-Imports).
 Here, exports mean goods produced locally and consumed abroad and imports are goods produced abroad and consumed locally.
 The difference between the two is net exports.

-2. Value addition method
+2. Value Addition Method

-Under this method, the value or price of all final goods and services are to be added up without taking into consideration the value of the intermediary goods and services.
-This means the value addition for unfinished goods and services are not be included under this method.
 Thus, value added refers to the addition of value to the raw materials.
-Thus it can be said that Value addition is the difference between the value of output and value of intermediate consumption.
-This method is also known as Product method, Inventory method, Net output method and Commodity service method.
+Value addition is the difference between the value of output and the value of intermediate consumption.
+This method is also known as the Product method.
+It is also called the Inventory method.
+Another name is the Net output method, and it is known as the Commodity service method.

 Value Added: Value of Output – Intermediate Consumption.

-3. Income method
+3. Income Method

 The income approach formula for GDP calculation is given below: